-Designed for outdoor use, these kegerators are ideal for keeping beer chilled in a wide temperature range - from 450 to 1000 Fahrenheit.
-Outdoor kegerators can be placed in a garage, basement, or a back patio.
+Designed for outdoor use, these kegerators are ideal for keeping beer chilled in a wide temperature range - from 45°F to 100°F Outdoor kegerators can be placed in a garage, basement, or a back patio.

-The chart below will help you match the type of keg with the type of kegerator and determine how many sixth-barrel, slim quarter, quarter or half-barrel kegs can be placed in a kegerator at your pub or home bar.
+The chart below contains kegerator keg sizes that will help you match the type of keg with the type of kegerator.
+You can also use it to determine how many sixth-barrel, slim quarter, quarter or half-barrel kegs can be placed in a kegerator at your pub or home bar.

 Kegerator Keg Capacity Chart

 The “unit” number (23, 58, 68, 78, and 94) refers to the width of a kegerator.
 The wider your kegerator is, the more kegs it can potentially fit.

 So, what size keg does a kegerator hold?
 Let’s use the chart: for example, you’re interested in a particular kegerator model (like this full-size 2-door kegerator).
 You notice there’s a “CDD-58” designation in the name of the model, which essentially means its capacity.
 Then, you look at the chart and see that a full-size 58 unit can fit each of the following combinations:

 - 2 half-barrel kegs + 1 slim quarter